brian-xu/testserver/README.md

-# testserver

-Experimenting with handling SQL requests with PyMySQL in Flask
+# Handling SQL requests with PyMySQL in Flask

 The purpose of this project was to create a thread-safe SQL handler in Python.

 SELECT operations are read-only and should be able to be handled synchronously.
 However, they still require separate connections to the MySQL database because PyMySQL is not thread safe.

-From reading the PyMySQL documentation, I thought the following code would be sufficient:
+~From reading the PyMySQL documentation, I thought the following code would be sufficient:

 ```python
 def threaded_select(self):